dagster-io/dagster/docs/docs-beta/docs/guides/asset-checks.md

 - Familiarity with [Assets](/concepts/assets)
 </details>

-## Getting Started with Asset Checks
+## Getting started

-To get started with asset checks, you can follow these general steps, which are detailed below:
+To get started with asset checks, follow these general steps:

 1. **Define an asset check:** Asset checks are typically defined using the `@asset_check` or `@multi_asset_check` decorator and run either within an asset or separate from the asset.
-2.** Pass the asset checks to the `Definitions` object:** Asset checks must be added to Definitions for Dagster to recognize them.
+2. **Pass the asset checks to the `Definitions` object:** Asset checks must be added to `Definitions` for Dagster to recognize them.
-3. **Choose how you wish to execute asset checks**: by default, all jobs targeting an asset will also run associated checks, although you can run asset checks through the UI.
+3. **Choose how to execute asset checks**: By default, all jobs targeting an asset will also run associated checks, although you can run asset checks through the Dagster UI.
 4. **View asset check results in the UI**: Asset check results will appear in the UI and can be customized through the use of metadata and severity levels
 5. **Alert on failed asset check results**: If you are using Dagster+, you can choose to alert on asset checks.